impactorbitco/handbook-main/content/ims/policies/sales/Draft - Booking, Cancellations and Non-attendance.md

 - Cancellations within 24-48 hours will be eligible for rescheduling but not a refund.
 - Cancellations made less than 24 hours before the event will be considered a DNA.

-### **Cancellation by Green Orbit Digital:**
+### **Cancellation by Impact Orbit Creative Group:**

 - In case of unforeseen circumstances requiring the cancellation or rescheduling of an event, participants will be informed immediately.
-- Green Orbit Digital will offer participants a choice between rescheduling or a full refund.
+- Impact Orbit Creative Group will offer participants a choice between rescheduling or a full refund.

 ## **Participant Requirements**